kezabelle/django-intercoolerjs-helpers/README.rst

   - If no ``ic-prompt-name`` was given and a prompt was used, this will contain the user's response.
 Appears to be undocumented?

+- ``request.intercooler_data.select_from_response``

+  - a string indicating the `jQuery`_ selector being used by Intercooler in the browser.
+    If `PyQuery`_ and `lxml`_ are installed, and the ``IntercoolerSelectResponse`` middleware is being used, the data sent back to the client is minimized to be just the HTML this selector finds.
+See `this discussion`_ for the use-case, which is mainly to progressively enhance existing HTML sites.

 HttpMethodOverride
 ******************